ArtOfCode-/concaten/README.md

   specced out, actual usage might reveal things that I didn't consider, and therefore need to add in, remove, or change.

+If you want to contribute, awesome!
+Be sure to check out `CODE_STYLE.md` and `CONTRIBUTING.md`; they sketch out how I'd like the code to look and what the process (roughly) looks like, so that I can keep things as organized as they can be.

 ---

 **A note about versions**: My format is `major.milestone`, where each is